jimbrig/lossrx/README.md

 *View the [Changelog](inst/CHANGELOG.md) for detailed progression on development of the package.*

+*View the [GITHUB.md](.github/GITHUB.md) document for details on the various CI/CD workflows implemented with this repository on the R Package (~14 total workflows).*

 *View the [Latest Database Documentation](https://dbdocs.io/jimbrigf0cdc6204e/Actuarial-Database) for a detailed look into its structure.*